rahispathan1987/test1987/README.md

-HI this is readme file
+HI this is readme filie and my name is khan.